The purpose of the draft system is to distribute the player talent and skill level amongst all the teams, and therefore have a well balanced league.

 The Manager is the person in charge of the team.
 He/She is the direct contact between the team and the league.
 He/she is responsible for all actions and conduct of the team, its players, coaches, and fans.

-Contact the VP/Coordinator of the Division in which you would like to coach and they will place you on the Coaching list.
+Contact the President of SNLL about the division in which you would like to coach and they will place you on the Coaching list.
+All coaches and managers are voted and approved by the board.

 The President of the league along with approval by the Board of Directors selects the Manager of a team prior to the start of the season.
 The Coach is recommended by the Manager of the team, then the coach must be approved by the same procedure as the Manager.